-An ethical hacker can negatively affect a firm by committing errors at the organization level.
+An ethical hacker can negatively affect a firm by committing errors at the organizational level.
 During this scenario, the company can sue the ethical hacker.
-He/she can be at legal risk if not properly taken care or protection.
+He/she can be at legal risk if not properly taken care of or protected.

 We have different types of Ethical Hackers.
-Few of them are discussed below:
+A few of them are discussed below:

-White Hat Hacker - These hackers are also called as ethical hackers as they perform penetration testing at organization level & identify the bugs in security.
+These hackers are also called ethical hackers as they perform penetration testing at the organization level & identify the bugs in security.
 They work on various methods to ensure protection from black hat hackers & few malicious cybercrimes.

-Black Hat Hacker - These hackers take a negative persona of hacking.
+These hackers take a negative persona of hacking.
 They are the culprits.
 The agenda of a black hat hacker is money all over time.
 They look for loopholes in the network and systems.
-Using these loopholes, they can access the data and post virus or worms in your systems.
+Using these loopholes, they can access the data and post viruses or worms in your systems.

-Grey Hat Hacker - These hackers are as a thin line between the Black hat and White hat Hackers as they do not work for their personal profit.
+These hackers are a thin line between the Black hat and White hat Hackers as they do not work for their personal profit.
 They hack into organizations and find vulnerabilities and a leak over the internet or intimate the same to the firm owners.
 Let me explain this.
 A grey hat hacker may not use his hacking expertise for personal profit and can not be defined as a black hat hacker.
-Whereas he can not hack organizations data as he is not authorised as an ethical hacker.
+Whereas he can not hack organizations' data as he is not authorized as an ethical hacker.

-Script Kiddies - They are the hackers who don’t have much coding skills.
-They usually use tools or predefined codes by the developers and hackers.
+They are hackers who don’t have any coding skills.
+They usually use tools or predefined codes by developers and hackers.
 Their intention is to impress others or friends.
-They do not bother about the nature of the attack and use off the shelves code for hacking.
+They do not bother about the nature of the attack and use off-the-shelves' code for hacking.
 They often involve mostly in DDoS and DoS attacks.

-Green Hat Hacker - These hackers are very curious to learn.
-We consider themselves as script kiddies, as the thin line which separates them is the desire of learning.
-These newbies have full desire to become one of the full-brown hackers.
-You can identify them within hacking communities as they engross the fellow member in the community.
+These hackers are very curious to learn.
+We consider themselves script kiddies, as the thin line which separates them is the desire of learning.
+These newbies have a full desire to become full-brown hackers.
+You can identify them within hacking communities as they engross fellow members of the community.
 We can easily identify one of those by their zeal to learn the latest hacking trades.

-Blue Hat Hacker - These hackers aim is to take revenge on people who make them angry.
-These are to be considered as script kiddies and their intention will be taking revenge with no desire to learn hacking by using simple attacks like IP overload with packets, which leads to (Dick Operating System) attacks.
-Blue hat hacker is considered as a script kiddie, who has revenge nature.
+These hacker's aim is to take revenge on people who make them angry.
+These are to be considered as script kiddies and their intention will be taking revenge with no desire to learn hacking by using simple attacks like IP overload with packets, which leads to (Disk Operating System) attacks.
+Blue hat hacker is considered as a script kiddie, who has a revenge nature.

-Red Hat Hacker - These hackers are the same as white hat hackers in performance and ethics.
-They halt black hat hackers in performing their duties.
-There is lot of difference in their operation.
+These hackers are the same as white hat hackers in performance and ethics.
+They halt black hat hackers from performing their duties.
+There is a lot of difference in their operation.
 They will be ruthless when they trade with black hat hackers.
 They think of attacking black hat hackers and take them down completely instead of reporting.
 They implement a pack of attacks on black hat hackers which, in return, leads to whole system recovery.

-Phreaker - These hackers are mostly called as telecommunication hackers.
+These hackers are mostly called telecommunication hackers.
 They are very active in cloning the phone, network mimicry, blue hacking, and other forms of cellular hacks.

 The below steps explain the different stages of hacking.